 Are you considering renting in Spain?
 Then in this complete guide you will find everything you need to know.
 We will navigate through the most important issues to consider.
 From market conditions to apartment prices, where to find a flat and which are the legal clauses and requirements you will need to meet.
 Including some really useful tips at the end that have helped tons of expats in Spain!

-Let’s start providing a general overview of the Spanish rental market that will help you understand later sections.
+Let’s start by providing a general overview of the Spanish rental market that will help you understand later sections.

 Traditionally tenants have gained the fame of being bad payers.
 Being because they usually pay late (or not pay at all), landlords have become more and more skeptic and in search of legal protection.